xrpronin17/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.md

 | Default Vote (Latest stable release) | Yes |
 | Pre-amendment functionality retired? | Yes |

 Adds sanity checks to transaction processing to ensure that certain conditions are always met.
 This provides an extra, independent layer of protection against bugs in transaction processing that could otherwise cause exploits and vulnerabilities in the XRP Ledger.
-Future versions of `rippled` may add more invariants without additional amendments.
+Future versions of <span class="code-snippet">rippled</span> may add more invariants without additional amendments.

-Introduces two new transaction error codes, `tecINVARIANT_FAILED` and `tefINVARIANT_FAILED`.
+Introduces two new transaction error codes, <span class="code-snippet">tecINVARIANT_FAILED</span> and <span class="code-snippet">tefINVARIANT_FAILED</span>.
 Changes transaction processing to add the new checks.

 Examples of invariant checks:

 - The total amount of XRP destroyed by a transaction must match the [transaction cost](transaction-cost.html) exactly.
 - XRP cannot be created.
-- [`AccountRoot` objects in the ledger](accountroot.html) cannot be deleted unless [DeletableAccounts](#deletableaccounts) is enabled.
+- [<span class="code-snippet">AccountRoot</span> objects in the ledger](accountroot.html) cannot be deleted unless [DeletableAccounts](#deletableaccounts) is enabled.
 (See also: [Deletion of Accounts](accounts.html#deletion-of-accounts).)
 - [An object in the ledger](ledger-object-types.html) cannot change its type.
-(The `LedgerEntryType` field is immutable.)
+(The <span class="code-snippet">LedgerEntryType</span> field is immutable.)
 - There cannot be a trust line for XRP.